 Remember that when you are staging your home, it is to appeal to the demographic of the most likely potential buyer, it may or may not be to your taste.
 Staging may even be extremely inconvenient, rearranging the way you function in your home on a daily basis.
 The goal of the stager is to help you sell your home quickly and for the maximum value within the designated price range.
 Living with the inconveniences while on market will ensure that you are on the market less time.

 3) Have your home professionally photographed before it is listed.
 Professional photography is something that your Realtor should provide.
 While nearly all Realtors may provide this service over a given price point, the timing of photography is important.
 When interviewing agents, ask the question, “When do you take professional photos?”
 If the answer is anything other than, “after staging, before we list” then consider looking for another agent.

 Far too many agents hire the photographer AFTER the listing has hit MLS.
 This means that you’ll probably have missed your best buyer.
 As the saying goes, timing is everything.
 Right now there are buyers in the market who may be looking for a home like yours.
 They will see the photos that are entered into MLS in the beginning, not the ones entered a week later.

-For more information on this topic, I encourage you to read this article on real estate photography.
+For more information on this topic, read this great article on real estate photography.